msv-lab/llm-play/README.md

     llm-query "Is $CITY the capital of China?" --predicate

-It is equivalent to the following:
+It is equivalent to the following (plus, the command will terminate with the zero exit code iff it passes the evaluation):

     llm-query "Is $CITY the capital of China?
 Respond Yes or No." --answer --equal Yes >/dev/null

-### Custom Evaluator

-Instead of `--equal` and `--classification`, you can specify a custom evaluator using the `--evaluator` option.
-A custom evaluator is a shell command that terminates with a zero exit code if the response passes evaluation.

-    llm-query -e output --evaluator 'wc -w <<< %%ESCAPED_OUTPUT%% | grep -q ^1$'

-This example evaluates whether each response contains exactly one word.

 ## Shell Template Language